Fashion Has Long Embraced Boob Fashion — Why Is The Society Still Not Ready For It?

 Advertisement

 In the real world away from the fantasy of the runway, there are of course limits to how much we may feel comfortable using fashion as a political weapon.
 Like many, I’m furious about the erosion of my bodily rights, but while wearing a see-through top and no bra to walk my dog or having a picnic in the park topless will no doubt get a response, it probably won’t make the statement I’m hoping it will.
-(I’d be much better off protesting, voting, donating money to abortion funds, or calling my district attorney.)
-Then there is the fact that Pugh is operating within the privilege of her fame but also her cis whiteness; these same actions would likely have very different consequences for others, particularly women of color.
+(I’d be much better off protesting, voting, donating money to abortion funds.)
+Then there is the fact that Pugh is operating within the privilege of her fame but also her cis whiteness; these same actions would likely have very different consequences for others, particularly women of colour.

 “Conventional understandings of gender are completely wrapped up in this kind of hysteria about women's public nudity,” adds Dr. Parkins.
 “Until we step away from that, which requires a dismantling of gender altogether, it will continue to be roped into that cycle.”